-- 7.1 Teachers should: - use ISAMS to ensure that they know the particular requirements of every pupil in their class - be aware of the specific learning needs of their pupils e.g. literacy, dyslexia, gifted and talented etc... - consult with the Academic and Data Manager and the Senior Management Team about the needs of individual pupils as often as possible - be prepared for lesson observations at all times.
+7.1 Teachers should:

+- use ISAMS to ensure that they know the particular requirements of every student in their class - be aware of the specific learning needs of their students e.g. literacy, dyslexia, gifted and talented etc... - consult with the SENDCo and the Senior Management Team about the needs of individual students as often as possible - be prepared to host a lesson observations at any time